womanonrails/womanonrails.com/_i18n/en/_posts/2019-02-20-elixir-pattern-matching.md

 ** (MatchError) no match of right hand side value: []
 ```

-Using this approach we can add element on top of a list:
+Using this approach we can add an element on top of a list:

 ```elixir
 iex> list = [4, 5, 6]